andrewufrank/replaceUmlaut/README.md

 ReplaceUmlaut processes a `txt` or `md` file (or all `md` files in a directory) and replaces the umlaut to its proper form (possibly capitalized).
 It uses an extensible list to avoid replacements which are not appropriate.

 ## The file nichtUmlaut.txt lists exceptions
-It is an extensible list of parts of words containing character combinations which should not be replaced; for example, Koeffizient.
-The list needs only contain parts of words not a complete list of all words with non-replacable combinations.
+An extensible list of parts of words which contain character combinations which should not be replaced; for example, Koeffizient.
+The list needs only contain parts of words (i.e. koeff) not a complete list of all words with non-replaceable combinations.

 ## Command Line Use
 The command `replaceUmlaut filepath` processes just the file and returns the changed file (the original is renamed with extension `bak`).
 Switches:
     - `-m directory` processes all `md` files in the directory.
-    - `-d` is a debug option, where the original file is returned unchanged and the changed version is returned with extension `new`.
+    - `-d` is a debug option; files are not changed, but a changed version is returned with extension `new`.

 ## Function